camunda/camunda-docs/docs/reference/bpmn-processes/error-events/error-events.md

 title: "Error events"
 ---

-In process automation, you may have to handle with errors related to the process, also known as business errors.
+In process automation, you may have to deal with errors related to the process, also known as business errors.
 Some examples of business errors are: an invalid credit card used as default payment method to collect money, or cancelling an order after it was already payed for.
 In case of a business error, you may need to take a different path than usual or compensate for the error.